lizmat/articles/5to6-sigils.md

     .say for $@foo;  # [1 2 3] , consider the array as an item
     .say for @$bar;  # 1␤2␤3␤  , consider the scalar as a list

-Although maybe that brings us too much into line-noise land.
-Fortunately, there are more verbose equivalents:
+But maybe that brings us too much into line-noise land.
+Fortunately, there are also more verbose equivalents:

     # Perl 6
     .say for @foo.item;  # [1 2 3] , consider the array as an item